Gareth Sparham

 Gareth Sparham is a scholar and translator in the field of Tibetan Buddhism.

 Biography

-Born in Britain, Gareth Sparham lived as a Buddhist monk among the Tibetan exile community of Dharamsala, India, for twenty years, and studied through the Institute of Buddhist Dialectics from 1974 to 1982.
-Sparham earned his Ph.D. in 1989 from the University of British Columbia.
-He retired from his position as a lecturer in the Department of Asian Languages and Cultures of the University of Michigan in 2009.
+Born in Britain, Gareth Sparham and grew up in Canada.
+He lived as a Buddhist monk among the Tibetan exile community of Dharamsala, India, for twenty years, and studied at the Institute of Buddhist Dialectics, Dharamshala, from 1974 to 1982.
+He earned a BA (Hons) in English from McGill University.
+In 1989, Sparham earned his Ph.D. in Asian Studies from the University of British Columbia.
+He retired from his position as a lecturer in the Department of Asian Languages and Cultures of the University of Michigan in 2009, where he taught Tibetan.
+He also taught Tibetan at the University of California, Berkeley.